-Truthfully, prior to quarantine, I hadn’t done my own nails in YEARS.
+Truthfully, up until recently, I hadn’t done my own nails in YEARS.
 I’ve been loyal to the same manicurist since 2013 and would go see her once a month, every single month, without fail.
 I never missed a single appointment!

 I tried an at-home dip powder manicure, and although I loved the way it looked, it took WAY too long (over an hour) and really only lasted for a week or two.

 Eventually I started doing some research on the best fake nails after hearing from several people who swore by them.
 I was initially skeptical, because I’d never tried any kind of press-on or glue-on option before.
 I also assumed that I was way too rough on my nails and they’d pop off after a day or two.

 But let me be the first to tell you: I WAS WRONG.
 And I honestly can’t believe I had been sleeping on press-on nails for so long.

 After my research and a lot of testing, I actually found the best fake nails from Target by a brand called Clutch Nails.
 (Bonus points for the fact that they are a small, female-owned business — they recently got into Target stores, which was a pretty incredible milestone for the founder.)

 Here’s what appealed to me the most about Clutch Nails in particular…

 - $9.99 for a set of 24 nails w/glue and a file, which is a great deal

 - coffin, oval, stiletto, round, square, and almond